wertania/codeforms/README.md

 ## Planned Features

+- Captcha implementation
-- Own images to the radio inpur
+- Add own images to the radio input
 - Deploy the App as a free cloud service
 - Evalute the possibilites for an SMTP Gateway
 - Simple Node.JS Webserver to serve app and static configurations (will also take configurations by POST) with Dockerfile